Chenqitrg/ConformalCalculator/README.md

-# FunctionRing
+# ConformalCalculator
-Basic analysis of function rings by Julia.
+Basic analysis of function rings, Witt algebra and Virasoro algebra by Julia